 Make sure you use oven mitts to flip the jars!

 I took them out and we went to roast our hot dogs while they cooled off.

-I can see a few thick spots though, so I do think that if I let them drip for a while longer before putting them in the oven, it would be a more even coating.
+I can see a few thick spots in the paint.
+Maybe if I let them drip for a while longer before putting them in the oven, it would be a more even coating.

 They still look pretty awesome though!